-At December 31, 2021 and 2020, the company had fixed-maturity investments with a fair value of \$119 million and \$121 million, respectively, on deposit with various states in compliance with regulatory requirements.
-In addition, cash and fixed-maturity investments deposited with third parties used as collateral to secure liabilities on behalf of insureds, cedants and other creditors had a fair value of \$116 million and \$98 million at December 31, 2021 and 2020, respectively.
-At December 31, 2021, the company had common equities with a fair value of \$84 million held in Lloyd's trust accounts to provide a portion of the capital needed to support Cincinnati Global's operations.
+At December 31, 2022 and 2021, the company had fixed-maturity securities with a fair value of \$107 million and \$119 million, respectively, on deposit with various states in compliance with regulatory requirements.
+In addition, cash and fixed-maturity securities deposited with third parties used as collateral to secure liabilities on behalf of insureds, cedants and other creditors had a fair value of \$135 million and \$116 million at December 31, 2022 and 2021, respectively.
+At December 31, 2022 and 2021, the company had common equities with a fair value of \$101 million and \$84 million, respectively, held in Lloyd's trust accounts to provide a portion of the capital needed to support Cincinnati Global's operations.